f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

   :align: center
   :scale: 70%

-Qkview Creation and Upload via CLI
+qkview Creation and Upload via CLI
 ----------------------------------

 If you would like to store iHealth credentials within the configuration you may do so via the F5OS CLI.
 Enter config mode, and then use the **system diagnostics ihealth config** command to configure a **username** and **password**.